arianna-graciotti/historical-entity-linking/benchmark/v0.1/filtering/README.md

 4. We computed perplexity per sentence by using `pyplexity` library and `bigrams-bnc`

 We want to leverage the 4 measurements described above to define a threshold to filter out low-quality sentences.

+#### Filter n.1
+At a first instance, we should take care of those sentences in our dataset in which the annotators did not find any named entities.
+We want to remove the noisiest ones.
+The idea is to remove all the sentences of the kind that have < 15 tokens.
+With regard to the remaining ones, we want to set a threshold based on perplexity's quartile values.
+We want to set a threshold at the 50% mark (608.44).